 Forehead reduction, or hairline lowering as it is also known, aims to reduce the height of the forehead.
 This procedure is ideal for both men and women who feel that they have a very high hairline and/or a large forehead.
 The overall objective of forehead reduction is to reduce the amount of space between the eyebrows and the hairline.

 Forehead reduction is often recommended for individuals who may be suffering from a receding or too-high hairline.
-Suitable for both men and women, the procedure involves the lowering of the patient’s hairline using a combination of surgery and hair transplants to eliminate the appearance of baldness.
+Suitable for both men and women, the procedure involves the lowering of the patient’s hairline using surgery to eliminate the appearance of baldness.

 (NOTE: This treatment is not for individuals who are actively experiencing natural hair loss – those patients are good candidates for medical treatments designed to prevent or slow hair loss.)